exasol/script-languages-release/flavors/README.md

 ### template-Exasol-8-python-3.10-cuda-conda

 The template-Exasol-8-python-3.10-cuda-conda flavor provides the language Python 3.10 with NVIDIA GPU support and with only absolute necessary packages.
+The flavor contains the Cuda-SDK and is prepared to work with the Nvidia-Drivers, which however need to be provided by the Host OS.
 This allows very simple customization because you control almost all dependencies.
 In contrast to template-Exasol-all-python-3.10, it also allows the installation of conda packages.

 - template-Exasol-8-python-3.10-cuda-conda
   - Base Image: ubuntu:22.04
-  - Compatible Exasol Versions: 8.\*,7.1.\*, 7.0.\*
+  - Compatible Exasol Versions: 8.?
   - Available languages: Python 3.10
   - Supported Package Manager: conda, pip
-  - Withou NVIDIA Driver
+  - Without NVIDIA Driver
   - Installed CudaToolkit: 11.8
   - Installed CuDNN: 8.1.0.77
   - [Here](template-Exasol-8-python-3.10-cuda-conda/FLAVOR_DESCRIPTION.md) you can find more details about the flavor, such as the provided packages.

+**Important**: Currently, there us no compatible Exasol DB version with this flavor (will come later).

 ### template-Exasol-all-r-4